IVSandman/Final-year-thesis/README.md

 ## Datasets and Files
-Datasets are retrieved by the NCBI databank, and all the details are in METADATA.xlsx Best model and other files https://huggingface.co/SandmanIV/Thesis_ShrimpAnalysis/tree/main
+Datasets are retrieved by the NCBI databank, and all the details are in METADATA.xlsx ,Best model and other files https://huggingface.co/SandmanIV/Thesis_ShrimpAnalysis/tree/main

 ## Abstract
 Shrimp farming is a vital industry in Thailand, contributing significantly to the nation's